-Pompeii was a large Roman town in the Italian region of Campania which was completely buried in volcanic ash following the eruption of nearby Mt.
+Pompeii was a large Roman town in Campania, Italy which was buried in volcanic ash following the eruption of Mt.
 Vesuvius in 79 CE.
-The town was excavated in the 19th and 20th century CE and due to its excellent state of preservation it has given an invaluable insight into the Roman world and may lay claim to being the richest archaeological site in the world in terms of the sheer volume of data available to scholars.
+Excavated in the 19th-20th century, its excellent state of preservation gives an invaluable insight into Roman everyday life.
+Pompeii is perhaps the richest archaeological site in the world for the volume of data available to scholars.

 Settlement in Campania